 While in solution compare mode, click the

-Solution Details button.This opens the Solution Details pane with the Data and Stats comparison of the First Solution and Second Solution.
+Solution Details button.This opens the Solution Details pane with the Data and Stats comparison of the Primary Solution (First Solution) and Secondary Solution (Second Solution).

 Data tab - Shows the study data of the two solutions being compared in separate tabs.

-Stats tab - Displays separate columns for the First Solution and the Second Solution to compare the solutions’ details.
+Stats tab - Displays separate columns for the Primary Solution (First Solution) and the Secondary Solution (Second Solution) to compare the solutions’ details.

 In the Data tab, use the

-sub-tabs to show details of the First Solution or Second Solution.
+sub-tabs to show details of the Primary Solution (First Solution) or Secondary Solution (Second Solution).
 Click any section heading, such as

 Electrical Model, to collapse or expand the section which details the corresponding input used to generate the solution.Any warning will be shown for each one.
 Click